How to remove salt from suede shoes?

 Eraser – it can be a much cheaper replacement for professional suede rubber bands available in shoe stores.

-Washing shoes in the washing machine - is it a good idea?
+Washing shoes in a washing machine – is it a good idea?

-Often, the first idea to quickly get rid of dirt from shoes is to wash them in the washing machine.
-However, this is definitely a bad idea, especially with suede.
-This material does not tolerate abundant contact with water, especially when fully submerged.
-Washing suede shoes in a washing machine will certainly result in their irreversible deformation or damage to the material, which will not only get rid of the salt, but also one of the pairs from your collection.
+Often, the first idea for quickly getting rid of dirt from shoes is to wash them in the washing machine.
+However, this is definitely a bad idea, especially for suede.
+This material does not tolerate heavy contact with water, especially when fully immersed.
+Washing suede shoes in the washing machine will certainly result in their irreversible deformation or damage to the material, which will result in getting rid of not only the salt, but also one of the pairs from your collection.